-Te Kura Toi Tangata – The Faculty of Education may have had a name change or two over the years, but it’s never stopped striving to produce the highest quality graduates, undertake research that makes a difference and implement high quality professional learning and development.
-We set trends in research and teaching and continue to influence education policy and developments nationally and internationally.
+Te Kura Toi Tangata Faculty of Education may have had a name change or two over the years, but it’s never stopped striving to produce the highest quality graduates, undertake research that makes a difference and implement high quality professional learning and development.
+We are renowned for our innovative approaches to both education and educational research, and this is a testament to the quality of our staff and students.
+The high quality of the work produced by those in our faculty, whether staff or students, have enabled us to strongly influence education policy, research, and developments nationally and internationally.

-Whether you are a prospective student, staff member or researcher – we welcome you to join us on this journey.
+Whether you are a prospective or current student, staff member or researcher – thank you for choosing to be part of our community at Te Kura Toi Tangata Faculty of Education.
+We welcome you to our collective journey.